liangshiweigithub/update/Vulkan-2.md

 12. **Creating a swap chain**

     To create a swap chain, we call the ***vkCreateSwapchainKHR*** function.
-It requires us to provide an address of a variable of type VkSwapchainCreateInfoKHR, which informs the driver about the properties of a swap chain that is being created.
+It requires us to provide an address of a variable of type ***VkSwapchainCreateInfoKHR***, which informs the driver about the properties of a swap chain that is being created.
 This info is get by check device properties.

     1. **Acquiring Surface Capabilities** by ***vkGetPhysicalDeviceSurfaceCapabilitiesKHR***